Common Lisp the Language, 2nd Edition

 low-level transaction with a file system, should inherit from this type.

-This is a subtype of error
+This is a subtype of error.
+The initialization keyword

-is supported to initialize the slot, which can be
+:pathname is supported to initialize the slot, which can be

-accessed using file-error-pathname
+accessed using file-error-pathname.

 [Function]